 You might also like these hummus recipes

 - Roasted Beet Hummus

 - Traditional Hummus Recipe

 - Sweet Potato Hummus

 Please comment and give it a ⭐⭐⭐⭐⭐ rating below!

 Click on serving size to scale this recipe

-- Place all ingredients into a food processor or a high speed blender and combine until it forms a thick paste
+- Place all ingredients except for the almond milk into a food processor or a high speed blender and combine until it forms a thick paste

 - Gradually add the almond milk until it reaches desired consistency